Haxley/LandEdit/README.md

 ### This program can
 * 1: Delete all land claims owned by a player.
 * 2: Delete all land claims except for a player.
-* 3: Detele all land claims in a geographical area (coming soonish)
+* 3: Detele all land claims in a geographical area (coming soonish).

 ### You must have the PECL YAML extension installed.
 * http://php.net/manual/en/yaml.installation.php